DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/get-school-experience.md

 ### Teaching internships

-A paid [teaching internship](/teaching-internship-providers)could help you to understand what it’s really like in the classroom if you’re currently doing an undergraduate degree and are interested in teaching:
+A paid [teaching internship](/teaching-internship-providers) could help you to understand what it’s really like in the classroom if you’re currently doing an undergraduate degree and are interested in teaching:

-- chemistry,
+- chemistry
-- computing,
+- computing
-- languages,
+- languages
 - maths
 - physics